Chipsee/Documentation/docs/source/PCs/ARM/iMX6Q/Manuals/Software/Android_60.rst

 USB Flash Disk Test
 ^^^^^^^^^^^^^^^^^^^

-The USB Flash Disk is like the SD Car.
+The USB Flash Disk is like the SD Card.
 The IPC mounts the USB Flash Disk to `/mnt/media_rw/` and `/storage/` directory.

 .. figure:: /Media/ARM/A9/Software/Android_60/udisk_1.png
    :align: center